-5 OSP CABLE CONFIGURATION INFORMATION
+5 OSP CABLE CONFIGURATION

-The FDH 3000 432 termination cross-connect cabinet is equipped with pre-installed OSP cables.
-The cables may be designated as feeder or distribution cables depending on the application requirements.
+The 864 cross-connect cabinet is equipped with pre-installed OSP cables.
 The cable stub ends must be spliced to the network cables at a separate splice enclosure (not provided).
-The stub cables are 100 feet (30.5 meters) in length.
+The cable stubs are 100 feet (30.5 meters) in length.

-Each cable has a fiber count that is a multiple of 72.
-From 1 to 6 cables may be present depending on the number of connector panels ordered and the cable fiber count.
-Within the cabinet, each cable is secured with a pair of clamps.
+Each OSP cable has a fiber count that is a multiple of 72.
+From 1 to 12 cables may be present depending on the number of connector panels ordered and the cable fiber count.
+Within the cabinet, each OSP cable is secured with a pair of clamps.
 Beyond the clamps, the outer sheath of the cable is removed to expose the optical fiber subunits.
 Each subunit is fanned out into 12 individual fibers, each of which is terminated with a connector.

-The fiber subunits are routed to the back of each connector panel.
+The fiber subunits are routed to the back of the connector panels.
 Each fiber connector is connected to a specified bulkhead adapter at the rear of the panel.
 Depending on the option ordered, the connector panels may be equipped with either UPC/SC or APC/SC adapters.
-A diagram of the cable configuration is shown in Figure 15.
-Cables with 72, 144, 216, or 432 fibers are available.
+A diagram of a typical OSP cable configuration is shown in Figure 15.
+OSP cables with 72, 144, 216, 288, 360, or 432 fibers are available.